airtonix/zenobi.us/nuxt/content/pages/resume.md

 - Refactored the code base of the flagship product (urpages.com.au) in order to become deployable by automated tools like Fabric and (indirectly) Jenkins.
 - Championed the use of bitbucket issue tickets for our products amongst entire staff seeking to contribute
-- Championed Fabric, Virtualenv as primary workflow tools
+- Championed Fabric, Virtualenv as primary work flow tools
 - Enforced the use of PEP8
 - Initiated the hiring of copywriter, marketing and additional programmers
 - Utilised Haystack, ElasticSearch for search